WeAreAthlon/frontend-webpack-boilerplate/README.md

 * `development` - [`configuration/webpack.dev.config.js`](configuration/webpack.dev.config.js)
 * `production` - [`configuration/webpack.prod.config.js`](configuration/webpack.prod.config.js)
   * Note that if you prefer to build and deploy [`sourcemap`](https://webpack.js.org/configuration/devtool/#production) files:
-> You should configure your server to disallow access to the Source Map file for normal users!
+> You should configure your server to disallow access to the _Source Map_ files for normal users!

 # Development